magento/merchdocs/src/marketing/dotdigital/engagement-cloud.md

 - {:.fix}Features

-   - Global Account Sharing: our latest modules support merchants running Magento with **Stores > Configuration > Customers > Customer Configuration > Account Sharing Options > Share Customer Accounts** set to 'Global'.
+   - Global Account Sharing: Our latest modules support merchants running Magento with **Stores > Configuration > Customers > Customer Configuration > Account Sharing Options > Share Customer Accounts** set to 'Global'.

    - Transactional SMS from name: SMS can now be sent with a custom _from_ name.